5ahmnm1920-mep3-G3/VRProject-celpratter/README.md

 # VRProject-celpratter

 ### Project description:
 In this VR mini game, the player has to cook by following a recipe.
-Only the right ingredients lead to the perfect soup - so the player has to avoid the false ones.
+Only the right ingredients lead to the perfect soup - so the player should avoid the false ones.

 ### Development platform:
 - OS: MacOS 10.14.3